Members of the National Assembly in Parliament have elected chairpersons to take control over portfolio committees in the legislature.

 Joemat-Pettersson was reshuffled out of Zuma’s Cabinet in March 2017 after the Central Energy Fund’s strategic oil stocks were sold off on her watch.

 In December 2015, the Strategic Fuel Fund sold 10.3-million barrels at of the country’s oil reserves for less than the going market rate without permission from the national treasury.
+By law, the fund must hold sufficient oil reserves to last the country for up to 21 days, equivalent to what was sold.

 Former Mineral Resources Minister Mosebenzi Zwane was elected as chairperson of the transport committee.